Sophos NDR – Eliminate Network Blind Spots

-In my last few articles, I wrote about Sophos Managed Detection and Response (MDR).
-Starting with the renaming of MTR to MDR, moving on to the new and powerful add-ons to additionally integrate third-party telemetry data.
+In my recent articles, I wrote about Sophos Managed Detection and Response (MDR), starting with the renaming of MTR to MDR and continuing with the new, powerful add-ons for integrating third-party telemetry data.

-Those who have read these two articles will surely have understood that Sophos MDR is an indispensable service to protect your company from network attacks and cybercrime.
-But in truth, this is only the beginning.
+If you have read those two articles, you will have seen why Sophos MDR is an essential service for protecting your business against network attacks and cybercrime.
+In reality, though, it is only the beginning.

-Don’t get me wrong – with Sophos MDR, you’ve actually already done a lot for the security of your network!
-The Sophos agent is (hopefully) running on every computer and server, and your Sophos firewall is connected via Synchronized Security and sending logs to the data lake.
-Furthermore, you have entrusted monitoring and response to the Sophos MDR (Sophos X-Ops) team, which is on guard 24/7.
-Well done! 👏
+Don’t get me wrong: with Sophos MDR, you have already done a great deal for your network security.
+The Sophos Agent is (hopefully) running on every computer and server, and your Sophos Firewall is connected via Synchronized Security and sends logs to the Data Lake.
+You have also entrusted monitoring and response to the Sophos MDR team (Sophos X-Ops), which is on guard 24/7.
+Bravo! 👏

-You are using a third-party firewall?
+Are you using a third-party firewall?
 No problem.
-Thanks to the new integrations, you can also connect devices from Palo Alto Networks, Fortinet, Check Point, Cisco or SonicWall with the MDR Firewall add-on.
+Thanks to the new integrations, you can also connect devices from Palo Alto Networks, Fortinet, Check Point, Cisco, or SonicWall with the MDR Firewall add-on.

-Although the combination of the firewall and Sophos Managed Detection and Response is an absolute dream duo for securing the company network, questions still remain that rob a conscientious IT administrator of sleep:
+Even though the combination of the firewall and Sophos Managed Detection and Response is a dream team for securing the corporate network, there are still questions that can keep a conscientious IT administrator awake at night:

-- How can I protect our IoT devices, POS terminals, printers, thin clients, smart TVs, etc. that cannot have a Sophos agent installed?
+- How can I protect our IoT devices, POS terminals, printers, thin clients, smart TVs, etc. where no Sophos Agent can be installed?

 - How can I monitor network traffic behind our firewall?